How to make an Obstboden- German Fruit Flan Recipes

 Say NO to Soggy Bottoms!

-Keep in mind, you can bake the cake part of the German Fruit Flan a day ahead (just wrap it up airtight to keep it from drying out).
-Assemble closer to when you serve it, and it should be fine.
-Still, if you are planning to use juicier fruit like Peaches or Kiwis?
-Or maybe canned Mandarins or other canned fruits.
-Be sure to drain them completely, and pat them dry with a paper towel before placing on the cake.
+Keep in mind that you can bake the cake part of the German Fruit Flan a day ahead.
+Just wrap it up airtight to keep it from drying out.
+Assemble it closer to when you serve it, and it should be fine.
+If you are planning to use juicier fruit like canned Mandarins or other canned fruits, be sure to drain them completely and pat them dry with a paper towel before placing them on the cake.

 But you can also protect the cake layer in one of a few ways.

-1. Melt 1/2 cup of chocolate chips… then spread the melted chocolate on the cake just up to the edges without going up.
+1. Melt 1/2 cup of chocolate chips, then spread the melted chocolate on the cake just up to the edges without going up.
 Let it set before adding fruit and finishing.
-Note… the chocolate will add chocolate flavor (seems obvious, but if you don’t want chocolate … go with another method)
+Note: the chocolate will add chocolate flavor.
+This seems obvious, but try another method if you don’t want chocolate.

-2. Make up some Vanilla Pudding, let cool, and then spread it across the cake, just up to the edges, about 1/3 inch thick.
-This will keep the cake from getting too soggy from fruit juice… and it will also add a nice vanilla flavor and soft pudding texture to the middle of the bite.
+2. Make some Vanilla Pudding, let it cool, and then spread it across the cake, just up to the edges, about 1/3 inch thick.
+This will keep the cake from getting too soggy from the fruit juice and add a nice vanilla flavor and soft pudding texture to each bite.

 3. My Oma’s method.
-Sprinkle some Vanilla Pudding Powder or Cornstarch over the baked cake, before adding the fruit.
+Sprinkle a teaspoon of Vanilla Pudding Powder or Cornstarch over the baked cake before adding the fruit.
 The powder will absorb some of the moisture.

 Best Fruits for German Fruit Flan Recipes